bodrick/awesome/TOPICS.md

 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 *   [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework
 *   [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers

-## static-analysis

-*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
-*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
-*   [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
-Find bug variants with patterns that look like source code.
-*   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
-The focus is on tools which improve code quality.
-*   [koalaman/shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool for shell scripts
-*   [hadolint/hadolint](https://github.com/hadolint/hadolint) - Dockerfile linter, validate inline bash, written in Haskell
-*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
-*   [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
-Ideal for scanning components before use or detecting feature level changes.
-*   [anchore/anchore-engine](https://github.com/anchore/anchore-engine) - A service that analyzes docker images and scans for vulnerabilities
-*   [quay/clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
-*   [vuejs/eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) - Official ESLint plugin for Vue.js

 ## unpacker